Jidraph1/GitViewMe/GitViewMe/README.md

 # GitViewMe

+Welcome to the GitViewMe website application!
+Here is the website link:

+## Description

 GitViewMe is a website application that enables a user to search for global GitHub users and their repositories.
 A user is also able to navigate to the respective repositories as the links are provided.
 Users' repositories and profiles are displayed on cards for easy use and for easy user interface.
 This project is built using HTML, CSS, Bootstrap and Angular Framework.

 ## Author